Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

 - Many supported transactions.
-Use your prepaid Visa to make unlimited purchases or to pay bills and withdraw funds from domestic ATMs at no extra charge.
+Use your prepaid Mastercard to make unlimited purchases or to pay bills and withdraw funds from domestic ATMs at no extra charge.

 - Premium benefits.
-Pay a little bit more each month to get premium benefits with the Extra or Everything plan such as no foreign exchange fees, financial coaching and price matching.
+Pay a little bit more each month to get premium benefits with the Extra or Everything plan such as no foreign exchange fees, higher cash back, and 1 free international ATM withdrawal.

 - Stylish design.
 Choose from a number of stylish card designs.

 - Mobile app.
 KOHO offers a state-of-the-art mobile app that comes with tons of budgeting and tracking tools.
 There is both an English and fully translated French version of the app.

 What should I watch out for with a KOHO account?